Things to Do in Barcelona: A Foray through Spain’s Most Iconic Market

 It wasn’t until 1840 that the market was legally recognized and a physical building erected.
 The official inauguration took place March 19 of that year — St. Joseph’s Day, which Catalan households celebrate by preparing St. Joseph’s cream, also known as crema catalana or, on the opposite side of the Pyrenees, crème brûlée.

-Those with a discerning eye will notice the semi-translucent golden spheres of sugar in the form of glass tiles above the market’s entrance, not the only reference in this city where cuisine informs architecture (Josep Puig i Cadafalch’s beloved Modernist masterpiece Casa Amatller on Passeig de Gràcia —commissioned by wealthy chocolatier Antoni Amatller in 1898 — looks like a giant gingerbread house).
+Those with a discerning eye will notice the semi-translucent golden spheres of sugar in the form of glass tiles above the market’s entrance, not the only reference in this city where cuisine informs architecture (Josep Puig i Cadafalch’s beloved Modernist masterpiece Casa Amatller on Passeig de Gràcia — commissioned by wealthy chocolatier Antoni Amatller in 1898 — looks like a giant gingerbread house).

 The characters of the place

 But food is not the only highlight of La Boquería.
-Eccentric personalities abound, including Juanito from Bar Pinotxo, who, donning a bowtie, continues making café con leche well into his 80s.
+Eccentric personalities abound, including Juanito from Bar Pinotxo, who, donning a bow tie, continues making café con leche well into his 80s.
 Beyond coffee, this family-run stall’s specialty is esmorzar de forquilla (breakfast with a fork), a hearty, stew-based dish traditionally eaten by workers.
 Think garbanzos, braised meats and morcilla (blood sausage).
 Shoulder-to-shoulder, patrons and tourists alike sit at Pinotxo’s counter, paper placemats and all, and take it all in.

 Xavi and I go to another favorite, El Quim de la Boquería, an ebullient market restaurant with a staggering selection of tapas, croquettes, anchovies, fried artichoke hearts, macerated olives, slow-roasted vegetables, oysters, calamari, fresh fish, sandwiches and stews, all made to order.
-I go for their specialty – a scrambled egg tortilla with assorted mushrooms in a cava reduction.
+I go for their specialty — a scrambled egg tortilla with assorted mushrooms in a cava reduction.
 It’s not yet 9 a.m.
-I look at my paper placemat and it reads, “If unicorns existed, this is where you’d come to buy them.”
+I look at my paper placemat, which reads, “If unicorns existed, this is where you’d come to buy them.”

 I couldn’t agree more.